Skip to main content

 Compensation for Mentor Teachers

 Your contributions as a mentor teacher truly make a difference in the preparation of SUNY Cortland’s future teachers.
-In recognition of your commitment, the Professional Courtesies Brochure (PDF) which provides a list of privileges and benefits, is available for faculty associates during the current academic year.
+In recognition of your commitment, the Professional Courtesies Brochure which provides a list of privileges and benefits, is available for faculty associates during the current academic year.

-Tuition Waver - $250 value for a quarterly placement or two (2) $250 value for a full semester placement and redeemable at State-operated campuses, valid for a period of up to 25 months, and relinquishable by the mentor teacher to the school system in which they are employed during the host period.
+TUITION WAIVER - $250 value for a quarterly placement or two (2) $250 value for a full semester placement and redeemable at State-operated campuses, valid for a period of up to 25 months, and relinquishable by the mentor teacher to the school system in which they are employed during the host period.
 If the tuition waiver is selected, it is forwarded to the mentor teacher at their school address unless there are other instructions from school district administration.

 Effective immediately all SUNY institutions must have a completed Federal Tax W-9 form on file for each mentor teacher, administrator, and/or internship host in order to properly process stipend/tuition waiver certificates and any other honoraria or earnings.